insert text here

 Despite the weather forecast we had a very pleasant dry and comfortable temperature to shift 20 wheelbarrow loads of ex-MUGA soil to reinforce the failing bank just upstream of the Iron Bridge.
 Interestingly the woven willow branches have in some cases sprouted new growth and needed a trim.
 Additional stakes were inserted to reinforce the lattice work and plug some gaps.
 Further work may be needed as well as regular pruning in the months ahead.
 The opportunity was taken to clean the depth gauge and to water the plants in the bund.
 Next month we hope to be able to plant grass seed mixed with topsoil in these areas.

 Thank you to all those who let us know they were unable to make it and to those who did.
 Many thanks also to those that stood down from originally volunteering as this made the numbers match the task, (Paul S, Mick M, Peter M-S, Lamorna Z and Phil M).
-We welcomed Roger F for the first time, joining Bob P, Ian and Dickon G, David S and Clive M. We were able to enjoy another slice of Helen’s Vicarage Fruit Cake.
+We welcomed Roger F for the first time, joining Bob P, Ian and Dickon G, David S and Clive M. We were able to enjoy another slice of Helen Vicarage fruit cake made by Helen.

 Saturday 15th of March